-The Nichols experience is best described as a big family adventure.
-The entire team provides a welcoming and supportive community where students are encouraged to learn and grow under the guidance of a dedicated, world class faculty and staff - all of whom are committed to your success.
-We help you discover your passion(s) and guide you to channel that passion into a career.
-Additionally, we place an emphasis on fostering a diverse, equitable and inclusive learning and living environment to best prepare you for the working world you will enter upon graduation.
+Nichols College provides a welcoming and supportive community where students are encouraged to learn and grow under the guidance of our dedicated, world-class faculty and staff - all of whom are committed to your success.
+We help you discover your passions and channel them into a successful and rewarding career.
+Nichols is also committed to fostering a diverse, equitable, and inclusive learning and living environment to best prepare you for the working world you will enter upon graduation.

 The alumni body numbers more than 15,000 and features countless stories of success and leadership, as presidents, CEOs, and business owners.
 Like them, your journey starts here.
-The first steps to a dynamic education ensuring you are "real world ready" are detailed in this catalog.
+The first steps to a dynamic education ensuring you are "real-world ready" are detailed in this catalog.